focus-editor/focus/LOG.md

     - Draw an example file list
         + Change box height depending on entries
         + Draw project and folder info
-        - Change current entry and scroll
+        + Change current entry and scroll
+        + Draw scrollbar
+        - Draw shadow when scrolled
         - Change pointer when hovering
         - Scroll using mouse
-    - Fix the font unknown character glyph
     - On start, build a file list in the project
 - Show file names with breadcrumbs
 - Click on breadcrumbs to view files?